Biodegradable Shrink Wrap: The Future of Site Containment?

 - Dec 5, 2025

-'Biodegradable' is everywhere, from food packaging to carrier bags.
-It sounds like an easy sustainability win: use a biodegradable product, and it naturally disappears at end of life.
+'Biodegradable' is a term that has gained significant traction, appearing in various products from food packaging to carrier bags.
+It suggests an easy sustainability win: use a biodegradable product, and it will naturally decompose at the end of its life cycle.

-This article looks at what biodegradable really means in practice, how disposal routes affect outcomes, and why biodegradable shrink wrap offers a clearer, more resilient path to reducing long-term plastic pollution on live construction sites.
+This article delves into what biodegradable truly means in practice, how disposal methods influence outcomes, and why biodegradable shrink wrap presents a clearer, more effective approach to reducing long-term plastic pollution on active construction sites.

 What Does 'Biodegradable' Actually Mean?

-In simple terms, it means a material can be broken down by microorganisms into natural components over time.
+Biodegradable is not a single standard; it is an umbrella term.
+In simple terms, it refers to materials that can be broken down by microorganisms into natural components over time.
+However, the performance of biodegradable materials depends on several factors:

 Environmental conditions (moisture, oxygen, temperature)